Danielle Ammaccapane

-Danielle Ammaccapane (born November 27, 1965) is an American professional golfer playing on the LPGA Tour.
-Her daughter, with husband Rod Kesling, is child actor Laura Ann Kesling.
+Danielle Ammaccapane (born November 27, 1965) is an American professional golfer who played on the LPGA Tour.

-Amateur career
+Career

-Ammaccapane was born in Babylon, New York.
+Ammaccapane was born in 1965 in Babylon, New York.
 She had a successful junior and amateur career and won the U.S. Women's Amateur Public Links in 1985.

-She played her collegiate golf at Arizona State University becoming NCAA National Champion in 1985, All-American First team in 1985 and 1986 and All-American Second team in 1987.
+She played her collegiate golf at Arizona State University becoming NCAA National Champion in 1985, She was All-American First team in 1985 and 1986 and All-American Second team in 1987.
 She was also All-Conference First team from 1984–1987 and won the Pac-10 championship in 1987.
-She became a member of the Arizona State University Athletic Hall of Fame in 1997.

 She represented the United States in the 1986 Curtis Cup.

+She won seven times on the LPGA Tour.

+Personal life

+Her daughter, with husband Rod Kesling, is child actor Laura Ann Kesling.

+Awards and honors

+In 1997, Ammaccapane was inducted into Arizona State University's Athletic Hall of Fame.